 Prevention and Treatment

-Several vaccines are available to help protect against or decrease the risk of certain types of pneumonia, including pneumococcal, Haemophilus influenzae type b, seasonal influenza, and several others.
-People should talk to their doctors about these options.
+Several vaccines are available to help protect against or decrease the risk of certain causes of pneumonia, including Streptococcus pneumoniae (pneumococcal), Haemophilus influenzae type b (Hib), seasonal influenza, and several others.
+People should talk to their health practitioners about these options.

 Bacterial and mycoplasma pneumonias are typically treated with antibiotics.
 Fungal infections are treated with antifungal medications.
 Some infections may require treatment for an extended period of time.